Scale Invariant Monte Carlo under Linear Function Approximation with Curvature based step-size: MAIN ALGORITHM AND ITS ANALYSIS

-where $\h(w_k)$ converges to $w^M$, $\{\vepsilondot_k\}$ are perturbation terms and $\{\Mdot_k\}$ are martingale difference noise terms \end{propn} Now it's easy to see convergence as in \hyperref[thm:convergence of monte carlo without momentum]{Theorem \ref{thm:convergence of monte carlo without momentum}} as perturbation terms don't affect convergence.
+\begin{propn} The above set of equations collapse into the stochastic equation $w_{k+1} - w_k = \alpha_k[\h(w_k) + \vepsilondot_k + \Mdot_k]$ where $\h(w_k)$ converges to $w^*$, $\{\vepsilondot_k\}$ are perturbation terms and $\{\Mdot_k\}$ are martingale difference noise terms. \end{propn} Note that the perturbation terms don't affect convergence and Martingales difference random variables have expectation $0$.
+Therefore convergence mainly depends on the first term.
+But the first term is the same as in \hyperref[thm:convergence of monte carlo without momentum]{Theorem \ref{thm:convergence of monte carlo without momentum}}.
+Therefore the iterates converge to the same point as in \hyperref[thm:convergence of monte carlo without momentum]{Theorem \ref{thm:convergence of monte carlo without momentum}}, even in the presence of momentum.